tozhang665/tozhang665/README.md

 ## My name is Tony Zhang

-I am a full time full-stack software engineer who is passionate about lifting the underserved through education.
+I am a full time full-stack software engineer who is passionate about self improvement and always looking for new ways to make myself a better programmer.

-I think my projects are pretty neat, check them out:
+Some of my highlighted projects are:

 <details closed>
   <summary>MyBentoPal</summary>